Skip to main content

 Responsive design

 Games are loaded in a webview.
-Ensure your UI works on mobile and desktop.
+Ensure your UI works on both mobile and desktop.

 Questions?